groupby/generator-gb-angular/README.md

    * Build uses [grunt-ngAnnotate](https://github.com/olov/ng-annotate) so you don't have to use the Angular injection syntax for safe minification (i.e. you dont need `$inject` or `(['$scope','$http',...`.
    * `grunt serve` task allows you to run a simple development server with watch/livereload enabled.
 Additionally, JSHint and the appropriate unit tests are run for the changed files.
 * Integrates Bower for package management
-* Includes Yeoman subgenerators for directives, services, partials, filters, and modules.
+* Includes Yeoman subgenerators for config, directives, services, partials, filters, and modules.
 * Integrates LESS or Sass, and includes Bootstrap via the source LESS/SCSS files allowing you to reuse Bootstrap vars/mixins/etc.
 * Easily Testable - Each sub-generator creates a skeleton unit test.
 Unit tests can be run via `grunt test` and they run automatically during the grunt watch that is active during `grunt serve`.